- Universidad Libre, Barranquilla, Colombia

 - Emory University School of Medicine, Atlanta

 Dr. David Quintero was drawn to the patient-centered approach to care at Cancer Treatment Centers of America® (CTCA).
-He joined our hospital in Newnan, Georgia, as the Medical Director of Intensive Care in February 2014 and was named Medical Director for Critical Care and Cardiopulmonary Services in July 2015.
+He joined our Atlanta hospital as the Medical Director of Intensive Care in February 2014 and was named Medical Director for Critical Care and Cardiopulmonary Services in July 2015.

 “It’s about respecting and educating our patients while empowering them to make their own decisions,” says Dr. Quintero.
 “I believe we must put the patient first and give them the autonomy needed to take control of their treatment.”